qt37t247/27years_2traps/Ecology/README.md

 ## Step 2.
 Environmental data collection

+Geographic locations of traps are in "**Sites.csv**".

 We collected air quality data from Socioeconomic Data and Applications Center:

 https://sedac.ciesin.columbia.edu/

-Geographic locations of traps are in "Sites.csv".

-We downloaded the rasters and extracted values of environmental variables at the sampling localities (see an example in "crop_extract.R").
+We downloaded the rasters and extracted values of environmental variables at the sampling localities (see an example in "**crop_extract.R**").

 We extracted other environmental variables (light, vegetation, precipitation, and temperature) from Google Earth Engine (with the python package geemap https://geemap.org/).
-See python script ("GEE_collect.ipynb").
+See python script ("**GEE_collect.ipynb**").

-The extracted data from Google Earth Engine was then processed with R ("Data_process.R").
+The extracted data from Google Earth Engine was then processed with R ("**Data_process.R**").

-We collected resulting environmental variables (in csv format) and compile them with the count data (see "Data_build.R") to create a master sheet.
+We collected resulting environmental variables (in csv format) and compile them with the count data (see "**Data_build.R**") to create a master sheet.

-The master sheet ("master.csv") was served as the input of the subseqeuent modeling.
+The master sheet ("**master.csv**") was served as the input of the subseqeuent modeling.

 ## Step 3.
 Generalized additive mixed modelling (GAM)